 Abraham's foray in the flesh resulted in friction at home.
 Hagar needled Sarah constantly.
-And after dig after dig, insult after insult, she had all she could take.
+And after dig after dig, insult after insult, Sarah had all she could take.
 Verse 30, "Nevertheless what does the Scripture say?
-(Paul quotes Genesis 21 - Sarah's ultimatum)
+(Paul quotes Genesis 21 - Sarah's ultimatum...)

 "Cast out the bondwoman and her son, for the son of the bondwoman shall not be heir with the son of the freewoman."
 These two women were going to be in conflict as long as they lived.
 Honey Hagar had to go!

-And the same was true of these two ways of relating to God.
-You can't do both ways.
+And the same is true of these two ways of relating to God.
 They're incompatible.
-It's grace or Law, faith or works, the Spirit or the flesh!
+It's either grace or Law, faith or works, the Spirit or the flesh!
+In other words, you can push the bike and spin at the same time.

-And Paul concludes, "So then, brethren, we are not children of the bondwoman but of the free."
+Thus Paul concludes, "So then, brethren, we are not children of the bondwoman but of the free."
 Be a person who lives by faith, rather than trusts in me.
 And if you're not such a person, it's time to shift gears!